Hit-Monkey (TV series): Development

-In February 2019, it was announced that Marvel Television was developing an adult animated television series based on Hit-Monkey, with a series order at Hulu, along with M.O.D.O.K. and ones based on Tigra and Dazzler together, as well as Howard the Duck, that were intended to lead up to a crossover special titled The Offenders.
+In February 2019, Marvel Television announced an adult animated television series based on Hit-Monkey, with a series order at the streaming service Hulu, along with M.O.D.O.K. and ones based on Tigra and Dazzler together, as well as Howard the Duck, that were intended to lead up to a crossover special titled The Offenders.
 The series was created by Will Speck and Josh Gordon, both of whom were expected to write for the series and executive produce alongside Jeph Loeb.
-In December 2019, Marvel Television was folded into Marvel Studios, which carried subsequent oversight of the series.
-The following month, Marvel decided not to move forward with Howard the Duck, Tigra & Dazzler, and The Offenders, with M.O.D.O.K. and Hit-Monkey continuing as planned.
-In May 2021, M.O.D.O.K. co-creator Jordan Blum revealed that the series would have a different animation style from M.O.D.O.K..
-In January 2022, Hulu's head of content Craig Erwich stated that additional seasons of Hit Monkey would be determined solely by the Marvel Studios team.
-With the cancelation of M.O.D.O.K. in May 2022, Variety reported Hit-Monkey was also not expected to be renewed.
+That December, Marvel Television was folded into Marvel Studios, which carried subsequent oversight of the series.
+The following month in 2020, Marvel decided not to move forward with Howard the Duck, Tigra & Dazzler, and The Offenders, with M.O.D.O.K. and Hit-Monkey continuing as planned.
+M.O.D.O.K. co-creator Jordan Blum commented in the following year that the series has a different animation style from M.O.D.O.K..
+In January 2022, Hulu's head of content Craig Erwich said that additional seasons of Hit-Monkey would be determined solely by the Marvel Studios team.
+With the cancellation of M.O.D.O.K. in May 2022, Variety reported Hit-Monkey was also not expected to be renewed.
 However, the series was renewed in February 2023, with 20th Television Animation taking over production of the series, given Marvel Television no longer existed.
-Additionally, the series no longer featured "Marvel's" in its name, though the Marvel logo would still be attached to the series "in other ways".
+At this time it was reported that the series would no longer featured "Marvel's" in its name, though the Marvel logo would still be attached to the series "in other ways".
+The second season was ultimately still formally called Marvel's Hit-Monkey.
+Animation for the series is provided by Floyd County Productions.

 Casting

-In September 2021, it was revealed that Jason Sudeikis would voice Bryce, along with Fred Tatasciore as Hit-Monkey, with George Takei, Olivia Munn, Ally Maki, and Nobi Nakanishi also starring.
-Tatasciore, Sudeikis, Munn, and Maki return for the second season, with Leslie Jones joining the cast.
+In September 2021, it was revealed that Jason Sudeikis would voice Hit-Monkey's mentor/partner Bryce, along with Fred Tatasciore as Monkey / Hit-Monkey, with George Takei, Olivia Munn, Ally Maki, and Nobi Nakanishi also starring.
+Tatasciore, Sudeikis, Munn, and Maki return for the second season, with Leslie Jones and Cristin Milioti joining the cast.

 Release

-Hit Monkey was released on November 17, 2021, on Hulu in the United States.
-Internationally, the series was released on January 26, 2022, on Disney+ (via Star), Disney+ Hotstar and Star+ in Latin America.
+The first season of Hit-Monkey premiered on November 17, 2021, on Hulu in the United States, with all ten episodes released.
+Internationally, the series was released on January 26, 2022, on Disney+, Disney+ Hotstar and Star+ in Latin America.
+The second season was released in the United States with all ten episodes on July 15, 2024.
+It was released in Australia on August 7, 2024.